EdDataScienceEES/tutorial-Stead-James/index.md

            arrange(desc(LATITUDE)) %>%
            slice(1, 10, 100, 1000)

 this gives us four rows (to select your own just separate each value by a comma).
-However we can alos select by a range
+However we can also select by a range.

     slice_data <- tidy_data %>%
       arrange(desc(LATITUDE)) %>%